Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a detailed document in KinOS that outlines the structured framework for emotional representation in AI-generated music, focusing on emotional goals, evaluation of AI limitations, and community engagement practices.
-2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods, ensuring a diverse range of insights are included and establishing a schedule for these workshops to promote ongoing engagement and feedback.
+2. **Community Workshops**: Organize discussions within the Discord channel to gather community input on emotional representation methods, ensuring diverse perspectives are included and establishing a schedule for ongoing engagement and feedback.
 3. **Review Cycle**: Implement a structured review process for incorporating community feedback, ensuring continuous enhancements and relevance.
 This process will include scheduled feedback sessions within the Discord channel to maintain engagement with the community.
 4. **Identify Emotional Goals**: Establish key emotions for AI expression in music, ensuring alignment with specific contexts for effective emotional representation.
 5. **Evaluate AI Limitations**: Assess current limitations of AI models regarding emotional depth and authenticity, considering implications for effective emotional representation.